Cookies with rye flour and mulberry marmalade

 1 hour waiting time.

-Instructions: Cookies with rye flour, sunflower seeds and mulberry marmalade
+Instructions: Cookies with rye flour and mulberry marmalade

 For this recipe I used marmalade made with mulberry fruits made by Cavazza.